Manuel Azaña: In the government

 Niceto Alcalá-Zamora, prime minister of the provisional government of the Republic, named Azaña Minister of War on 14 April.
 Alcalá-Zamora resigned in October, and Azaña replaced him as prime minister.
 When the new constitution was adopted on 9 December, Azaña continued as prime minister, leading a coalition of left-wing parties, including his own Acción Republicana and the Socialists (PSOE), while Alcalá-Zamora became President of the Republic.

 Azaña pursued some of the major reforms anticipated by the republican program.
 He introduced work accident insurance, reduced the size of the Spanish Army, and removed some monarchist officers.
 He also moved to reduce the power and influence of the Roman Catholic Church, abolishing Church-operated schools and charities, and greatly expanding state-operated secular schools.

+He defended these measures by saying "Do not tell me that this is contrary to freedom.
+It is a matter of public health".

 The Spanish legislature, the Cortes, also enacted an agrarian reform program, under which large private landholdings (latifundia) were to be confiscated and distributed among the rural poor.
 However, Azaña was a "middle-class republican", not a socialist.
-He and his followers were not enthusiastic for this program.
+He and his followers were not enthusiastic about this program.
 The agrarian law did not include state-funded collective farms, as the Socialists wanted, and was not enacted until late 1932.
 It was also clumsily written, and threatened many relatively small landholders more than the latifundists.
 The Azaña government also did very little to carry it out: only 12,000 families received land in the first two years.

 In addition, Azaña did little to reform the taxation system to shift the burden of government onto the wealthy.
 Also, the government continued to support the owners of industry against wildcat strikes or attempted takeovers by militant workers, especially the anarcho-syndicalists of the Confederación Nacional del Trabajo (National Confederation of Labour or CNT).
-Confrontation with the CNT erupted in bloody violence at Casas Viejas (now Benalup) and Alt-Llobregat.
+Confrontation with the CNT erupted in bloody violence at Casas Viejas (now Benalup) and Alt Llobregat.
 Violence against protesters also occurred against non CNT-affiliated workers during Castilblanco and Arnedo events.

 Meanwhile, Azaña's extreme anti-clerical program alienated many moderates.
 In local elections held in early 1933, most of the seats went to conservative and centrist parties.
 Elections to the "Tribunal of Constitutional Guarantees" (the Republic's "Supreme Court") followed this pattern.

 Thus Azaña came into conflict with both the right and far left.
 He called a vote of confidence, but two-thirds of the Cortes abstained, and Alcalá-Zamora ordered Azaña's resignation on 8 September 1933.
 New elections were held on 19 November 1933.